If you’re struggling with your to-do list, you can use time blocking to achieve balance in all areas of your life.

 It’s also a good idea to look at your balance between proactive versus reactive tasks.
 Proactive is something you have picked that’s important to you.
 Reactive is something you’re responding to, like email.
-Aim for at least a 2 to 1 ratio of proactive to reactive.
+Aim for at least a two to one ratio of proactive to reactive.

-I recommend doing this every night for the next day, so you know exactly what your priorities are.
+I recommend working out this planning sheet every night for the following day, so you know exactly what your priorities are.

 But most importantly, by ensuring you take the time to allocate different sections of your day to those distinct areas in your life, time-blocking can help you achieve balance.